 One key to a project plan is that you can never plan the phase perfectly.
 The moment you finish the plan and start working, the plan becomes out of date because all kinds of unknowns rear their ugly heads.
 Do not let this affect you and definitely don't throw the plan away just because something goes awry.

 The pull planning calendar is a living document that should be modified by the team daily or weekly.
 You can use it for your daily check-ins.
 Cross off decisions when they are made, tasks when they are completed, and move items as changes happen.
 Keep adjusting it and be sure to share it with the client when they visit the office.

 Use the calendar and decision list when you generate your weekly or monthly report to the client.
 It will make your life easier and give you a tool to look at what should be happening in the coming weeks.

-As stated before, it is critically important that you plan each phase of your project and then keep the plan updated as things change.
+As the saying goes, "Plan the work, then work the plan."
+It is critically important that you plan each phase of your project and then keep the plan updated as things change.
 It will help everyone on the team understand where they are going and how they will get there.
-It puts responsibility for the success of the project on all team members and should help reduce the project manager's stress level.
+It puts responsibility for project success on all team members and should help reduce the project manager's stress level.

 The plan should be reviewed daily and revised as required.
 Don't just put the plan into a drawer and forget about it.
 The whole point of planning is to create a map.
 You might decide to change your route along the way, but you need the overall map to see the whole trip.